26 Challenging LEGO Sets for 6-Year-Old Boys

 Pros

-• Familiar characters spark imagination
+• Familiar characters from the video game

 Cons